jzwolak/insilicalabs.ai/docs/providers/openai/chat/README.md

    `(json/parse-string <payload> keyword)`.
 The example parse statement converts JSON property names to keywords.
     1. If an exception occurs while parsing, then stop.
 Note that the `insilicalabs.ai` library catches the exceptions and returns a map with `:success` equal to `false` in this case.
-1. Inspect the finish reason to check for success or failure.
+1. Inspect the finish reason to check for success/failure or completion condition.
 See [Finish Reason in Response](#finish-reason-in-response).
 The last response, which may or may not have content, will have a finish reason of `stop`.
 The terminal event `data: [DONE]` will also follow to indicate the end of the stream.
+   1. If successful
+      1. and contains content, then return that content
+      1. and does not contain content
+         1. and is not a stop condition, then continue reading
+         1. and is a stop condition, then stop reading
+   1. If not successful, the stop reading and return a failure